-Equality Analysis Report - Council Tax Reduction Scheme
+Equality Impact Assessment - Council Tax Reduction Scheme 2025/26

-Details of proposal: Council Tax Reduction Scheme - Annual review for 2023/24
+Details of proposal: Council Tax Reduction Scheme - No change to Council Tax Reduction Scheme for 2025/26

-Sefton Council is reviewing its local Council Tax Reduction (CTR) scheme that currently supports around 25,000 households who are on a low income with the cost of their council tax.
+It is proposed that there will be no changes made to the Council Tax Reduction (CTR) scheme for 2025/26.
+The scheme provides support to around 24,000 households who are on a low income with Council Tax payments.